orbitdb/field-manual/01_Tutorial/01_Basics.md

 - `repo: './ipfs'` designates the path of the repo in node.js only.
 In the browser, you can actually remove this line.
 The default setting is a folder called `.jsipfs` in your home directory.
 You will see why we choose this acute location for the folder later.
-- `XPERIMENTAL: { pubsub: true }` enables IPFS pubsub, which is a method of communicating between nodes and is required for OrbitDB usage, despite whether or not we are connected to other peers.
+- `EXPERIMENTAL: { pubsub: true }` enables IPFS pubsub, which is a method of communicating between nodes and is required for OrbitDB usage, despite whether or not we are connected to other peers.
 - `config: { Bootstrap: [], Addresses: { Swarm: [] }}` sets both our bootstrap peers list (peers that are loaded on instantiation) and swarm peers list (peers that can connect and disconnect at any time to empty.
 We will populate these later.